 This programme is perfect for those with a creative flair for designing, drawing, web design or photography.
 We encounter the work of graphic designers every day – on packaging, magazines, books, advertising and online.
 The ability to explore the different techniques and skills for each of these mediums could lead to a range of interesting careers.

-You will be involved with live industry briefs, design work placements and international design competitions.
-You will also be taught the latest Adobe Creative Suite software including Photoshop, Illustrator, InDesign, Dreamweaver, Flash & After Effects in up-to-date Apple Mac studios.
-The design studio is fitted out with large format printers, a 3D printing facility and computerized cutting facility.
+At Farnborough, you will be involved with live industry briefs, design work placements and international design competitions.
+You will also be taught the latest Adobe Creative Suite software including Photoshop, Illustrator, InDesign, and After Effects in modern Apple Mac studios.
+The design studio is fitted out with large format printers, a 3D printing facility and computerised cutting facility.

 If you have any questions about this course then please contact us by phone on 01252 40 55 55 or message us.

-You will be taught by a variety of staff in a series of practical lecturers and workshops, with supporting contextual lectures.
+You will be taught in a series of practical lecturers and workshops, with supporting contextual lectures.

-In addition to taught modules, a final year project will allow students to choose a topic to investigate in greater depth.
-Recent examples have included Packaging Design, Branding, Publication design, Web & App interface design.
+In addition to taught modules, a final year project will allow you to choose a topic to investigate in greater depth.
+Recent examples have included packaging design, branding, publication design, web and app interface design.